Number of Campers:

 - What convinces someone to do something extraordinary?

 As noted, this activity can take place during the day or before bedtime.
 If during the day, find a quiet place where campers will be able to see the screen and hear the narrative.
 The cabin may be the ideal location regardless of the time of day.

-If the activity seems like too much for one sitting, or if you want to go into depth and encourage the boys to discuss the issues they encounter in depth, split it into two activities, to be completed on successive days.
+If the activity seems like too much for one sitting, or if you want to go into depth and encourage the campers to discuss the issues they encounter in depth, split it into two activities, to be completed on successive days.